Events and webhooks

 Event types

-The list of event types that we support will constantly evolve.
+The list of event types that we support is constantly evolving.
 You can see the full list of supported events available when you set up a new subscription.
+To do this:

 Preview the JSON payload

-You can preview what the JSON payload will look like for each event when you set up a new subscription.
+You can preview what the JSON payload looks like for each event when you set up a new subscription.
+To do this:

-2. The JSON payload will appear on the right-hand side.
+- The JSON payload appears on the right-hand side.

 Error handling